 Planning What to Grow in Your Garden

-Gardeners longing for planting time can easily go overboard in ordering too many seeds.
-The best way around that is with a clear garden plan.
+However, the best way around that is with a clear garden plan.

 In addition to the garden planner app, as an investor and investment educator, I use the value investing approach to help decide what to plant.
-Beyond that, most gardening seed companies also have a lot of useful information on their websites to help you in whatever you’re wanting to plant and grow.
+Beyond that, most garden seed companies also have a lot of useful information on their websites to help you in whatever you’re wanting to plant and grow.

 Online Saves Time